 1. UI Builders: Front-End Low-Code for Rapid App Design

 UI Builders are visual-first low-code platforms designed to accelerate the creation of responsive web and mobile frontends.
-They enable product teams, designers, and developers to build interfaces quickly through drag-and-drop editors and prebuilt components, often without writing any code at all.
+They enable product teams, designers, and developers to build interfaces quickly through drag-and-drop editors, reusable components, and increasingly, AI-assisted layout or screen generation.

 These tools are ideal for building MVPs, marketing sites, customer portals, or internal dashboards that don’t require complex logic or multi-system integration.
 However, most UI Builders assume that backend logic, security, data storage, and orchestration will be handled elsewhere.